-The most common form of termite in most of the U.S. is the native subterranean termite Exit.
-Other, less common, types of termites include the smaller drywood termite Exitand the invasive Formosan termite.
+The most common form of termite in most of the United States is the native subterranean termite.
+Other, less common, types of termites include the smaller drywood termite and the invasive Formosan termite.

 Make the Structure Less Attractive to Termites